Sanyika Shakur: Changing his name to Sanyika Shakur

 While in prison during the 1980s, Shakur befriended members of the Republic of New Afrika movement.
 Shakur, who dropped out of high school, began to educate himself in prison.
 He changed his name to Sanyika Shakur and began changing his viewpoint regarding his role in the plight of black people in the United States of America.
-After being released from prison in 1988, Kody married his longtime girlfriend Tamu.
+After being released from prison in 1988, Shakur married his longtime girlfriend Tamu.

-In January 1991, Kody was arrested for assault and grand-theft auto after beating up a crack dealer who was working as a police informant and stealing the dealer's van.
+In January 1991, Shakur was arrested for assault and grand-theft auto after beating up a crack dealer who was working as a police informant and stealing the dealer's van.
 Shakur was incarcerated during the 1992 Los Angeles riots that occurred after the acquittal of the four police officers accused of beating Rodney King following a traffic stop.
 The beating of white truck driver Reginald Denny was committed by members of the ETGs in Shakur's neighborhood.
-This event, as well as participating in Leon Bing's book Do Or Die, inspired Kody to write his book Monster: The Autobiography of an L.A.
+This event, as well as participating in Leon Bing's book Do Or Die, inspired Shakur to write his book Monster: The Autobiography of an L.A.
 Gang Member.

-Friendship with Tupac Shakur and the Vibe Magazine Interviews
+Friendship with 2Pac and Vibe Magazine Interviews

 In the early 1990s, Kody, now calling himself Sanyika Shakur, met rapper Tupac Shakur.
 The two became friends and Shakur mentioned Tupac in the introduction of his book.
-In 1996, as Shakur was on the run from police for a parole violation, he met up with Tupac on the set of the x-rated version of Tupac's music video "How Do U Want It".
-This would be the last time that Kody would ever see Tupac.
+In 1996, as Shakur was on the run from police for a parole violation, he met up with Tupac on the set of the x-rated version of Tupac's music video "How Do U Want It."
+This was the last time that Shakur would ever see Tupac.

 On September 13, 1996, Tupac Shakur died after being shot in a drive-by shooting in Las Vegas, Nevada, seven days earlier, allegedly by members of the South Side Compton Crips.
-Kody would later interview Tupac's alleged murderer, Orlando Anderson, for a December 1997 Vibe Magazine article about Tupac's murder, in which Anderson denied being involved in the rapper's murder.
+Shakur would later interview Tupac's alleged murderer, Orlando Anderson, for a December 1997 Vibe Magazine article about Tupac's murder, in which Anderson denied being involved in the rapper's murder.

-After being captured by police, Shakur was sent to Pelican Bay State Prison, where Death Row Records CEO Suge Knight, was also incarcerated for a parole violation that stemmed from his participation in the assault on Anderson.
+After being captured by police, Shakur was sent to Pelican Bay State Prison, where Death Row Records CEO Suge Knight was also incarcerated for a parole violation that stemmed from his participation in the assault on Anderson.
 According to the Vibe Magazine article, Shakur, upon hearing that Tupac had been shot, initially suspected that Suge Knight had set him up because Tupac was planning to leave Death Row Records to start his own record label.